reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-III.md

 The `RegisterClassDelegateProxiesFromBlueprint()` function scans both the function graphs and the Event Graph for any delegate proxies.
 These proxies are then registered with the compiler context.
 If a "captured" variable is required, a new property is added to the current class.
 In this context, a captured variable refers to any target actor that the delegate will be called on.

-`CreateClassVariableFromBlueprint()` creates a class variable for each entry in the Blueprint `NewVars` array.
+`CreateClassVariableFromBlueprint()` creates a class variable for each entry in the Blueprint `NewVariables` array.

 ```cpp
     // If applicable, register any delegate proxy functions and their captured actor variables